 It is difficult to get accurate maps showing currently available download speeds across Norfolk, as the situation is changing constantly.
-But two maps produced by the Better Broadband for Norfolk (BBfN) in 2014, and reproduced below, show the availability of NGA broadband, and "basic" broadband across the county, interactive up to date maps are available at http://www.betterbroadbandnorfolk.co.uk/:
+But a map produced by Better Broadband for Norfolk (BBfN) in 2016, and reproduced below, shows the availability of Next Generation Access (NGA) broadband across the county.